DavidCEllis/ducktools-env/README.md

 ## What is this for? ##

-*Or: uv/hatch/pipx already exist, why are you creating yet another packaging tool?*
+Suppose you have a Python script that you wish to share with someone else, but it relies on a third party dependency such as `requests`.
+In order for someone else to run your code they need to both have an appropriate version of Python and to create a virtual environment in which to install `requests` and subsequently run your script.

 PEP-723 introduced
 [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata)
 which allows users to declare dependencies for single python files in a standardized format.
+This is designed to make sharing scripts with PyPI dependencies easier as now the script can define its own requirements.

-Using this format requires the use of an extra package such as 'UV' or 'hatch' using a specific command such as `uv run my_script.py` or `hatch run my_script.py`.
+However, using this format requires the use of an extra package such as 'UV' or 'hatch' using a specific command such as `uv run my_script.py` or `hatch run my_script.py`.

-`ducktools.env` provides a similar command
-`python ducktools.pyz run my_script.py` or `python -m ducktools.env run my_script.py`.

-The problem that `ducktools.env` seeks to solve is what if you want to share your script or application with someone **who doesn't already have** `uv` or `hatch` or any other script runner that recognises this format.
+`ducktools.env` is designed to bundle your script into a Python [zipapp](https://docs.python.org/3/library/zipapp.html) which can be run by any Python 3.10+ install and will handle creating the virtualenv and launching the script with the appropriate dependencies *without* needing the other user to have any specific script running tool installed.

-To aid this, `ducktools.env` provides the `bundle` command.
+To aid this, `ducktools.env` provides the `bundle` and `run` commands.

+`python ducktools.pyz run my_script.py`

+Will run your script much like some of the other script runners.

 `python ducktools.pyz bundle my_script.py`

-This will generate a [zipapp](https://docs.python.org/3/library/zipapp.html) from your script that will automatically extract and run it in the same way as with the `run` command.
+Will then generate a zipapp bundle of your script and the required tools to extract and execute it in the same way as it is executed via the `run` command.

-This bundle will include `ducktools-env` and the `pip` zipapp in order to bootstrap the unbundling process. `UV` will be downloaded and installed on unbundling if it is available (on PyPI) for the platform.
+The resulting bundle will include `ducktools-env` and the `pip` zipapp in order to bootstrap the unbundling process. `UV` will be downloaded and installed on unbundling if it is available (on PyPI) for the platform.

-### What if the user does not have Python installed ###
+## What if the user does not have Python installed ##

 Running the bundle requires the user to have an install of Python 3.10 or later.
 This should be available via python.org with installers for Windows/Mac and either